amr-ayoub/CarND-Advanced-Lane-Lines/README.md

 ### 4- Sobel filters
-In this step we apply Sobel filter for the S channel of the warped image in HLS channels space. first we convert the image to the HLS format then we apply sobel filters in the X and Y directions to the thresholded S channel (S channel value between 70 and 255) of the warped image.
+In this step we apply Sobel filter for the S and L channels of the warped image in HLS channels space. first we convert the image to the HLS format then we apply sobel filters in the X and Y directions to the thresholded S  and L channels of the warped image.

 #### Warped in thresholded HLS format
 ![alt text](output_images/thresholded_HLS.jpg)